odriverobotics/ros_odrive/README.md

 We've added a custom ROS2 message type (i.e. an interface) called ODriveStatusAdvanced for facilitating sending out information on the Odrive and the Controller wihtout modifying the ControllerStatus or ODriveStatus publishers.

-The structure of ODriveStatusAdvanced is shown below: float32 bus_voltage
+The structure of ODriveStatusAdvanced is shown below:
+float32 bus_voltage
 float32 bus_current
 float32 fet_temperature
 float32 motor_temperature
 uint32 active_errors
 uint32 disarm_reason
 float32 pos_estimate
 float32 vel_estimate
 float32 torque_target
 float32 torque_estimate
 float32 iq_setpoint
 float32 iq_measured
 uint32 ctrl_active_errors
 uint8 axis_state
 uint8 procedure_result
 bool trajectory_done_flag

+The message consists of all the fields from ODriveStatus followed by all the fields from ControllerStatus.
+When the node receives status data back from the CAN bus it populates the ODriveStatus message, the ControllerStatus message and now it will populate the ODriveStatusAdvanced message using that same information and will publish that message when it has all the necessary data for each message.

+The topic of the ODriveStatusAdvanced publisher is "odrive_status_advanced".
+Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "odrive_status_advanced".
+E.g. "/pitch/odrv1/odrive_status_advanced".

+### ValueAccess ###

+## ODrive Original ReadMe Continued ##
 For information about installation, prerequisites, and getting started, checkout the ODrive [ROS CAN Package Guide](https://docs.odriverobotics.com/v/latest/guides/ros-package.html).

 Compatible Devices: